On Saturday our class went on a second field trip, this time to see The Tempest by the Pioneer Theater Company.

 (and, after Mark Antony's speech)

-Second Citizen: If thou consider rightly of the matter,
+Second Citizen: If thou consider rightly of

 Caesar has had great wrong.